 Fortunately, leaking silicone gel has not been shown in any studies to cause serious health complications like arthritis, breast cancer, or reproductive challenges.
 That being said, I recognize that some women feel that their breast implants have caused these and other health issues.
 Collectively, this phenomenon is known as Breast Implant Illness (Bii).
 While there are no proven correlations, my position on breast implant illness is that there is a possibility that breast implants could cause adverse reactions in a small population of women.
 We do not have a test to select who may be at risk.
 Bii is not a diagnosis recognized at this time by the American Medical Association.
 There is no medical code for this.
 Over 50 million women have implants and there are about 100,000 who claim to have Bii.
 The odds are in your favor that you will be just fine, but it warrants a discussion at the consultation.
 As a board certified plastic surgeon, I examine all of the data and studies regularly, and the data shows that breast implants are in fact safe.
 I would never intentionally use a device if I knew it would cause you harm.

 “Dr. Brown is absolutely amazing!
 The results of my plastic surgery by far surpassed my expectations.
 I went to Dr. Brown for breast implants.
 He helped me pick the ideal size for my body and guided me in every step of the way.
 He is accessible and answers my questions quickly, even months after the surgery.

-If you’re wondering if you would be a good candidate for breast implants, I encourage you to schedule a consultation at of Brown Plastic Surgery in Scottsdale, Arizona today.
-Call us at 480-568-3804or fill out our convenient online contact form, and we will get back to you within two business days.
+If you’re wondering if you’re a good candidate for an arm lift or how much it may cost you, we encourage you to schedule a consultation with Dr. Brown of Brown Plastic Surgery in Scottsdale, Arizona today.
+You can count on him to help you make an informed decision.
+Call us at +1 480-947-2455 or fill out our convenient online contact form.